 Deformities of the face, such as a sunken looking eye or a flat cheek bone may also occur because of a fracture to the facial bones.
 Our physicians are experts in correcting fractures to the periocular region.
 Although it is best to operate on these fractures as soon as possible after the injury this may not always be possible.
 Our physicians have experience treating both early and late fracture repair.

 A dermal fat graft placed into the lower eyelid can treat milder cases of orbital hollowness.
 This graft is be inserted into the eyelid itself or used as a “spacer” along the back surface of the lid in cases of eyelid retraction accompanied by hollowness.
 Employed as a one-piece implant, the graft consists of the skin’s dermis with a thin layer of attached subcutaneous fat.
 When inserted fully into the eyelid, the dermis facilitates the growth of blood vessels into the fat.

 The graft can be obtained from any hairless area of skin.
 The most common donor sites include the flank, waist, and buttocks, as well as skin discarded from a simultaneous face lift.
 Dermal fat grafting has been used to add volume to the face and body for many years.

-The Zeiter Eye Medical Group doctors are experts in these techniques and you should discuss with them the method that will give you the best result.
+Our physicians are experts in these techniques and you should discuss with her the method that will give you the best result.
 To learn more about the treatment of orbital disease or injury, click here to schedule a your consultation with Zeiter Eye Medical Group.